natewatson999/node-virustotal/README.md

 /*Sidenote: That's a real phishing site.
 It was shut down, but I still advise against going to it.*/
 ```

+## makePrivateConnection
+This returns a new privateConnection object, using private API version 2.
+I was not able to get permissions for the private key, so only about half of the features in this section are tested.
+A good rule of thumb is that if you can't find a function in the public and honeypot APIs that does the same thing as the function you're reading about; then the function you're reading about probably isn't tested.
+Unlike the public and honeypot connections, this lacks any kind of task spooling, instead it simply executes everything as soon as possible.

+### makePrivateConnection.publishUrlComment()
+The interaction with this version of publishUrlComment is identical to the interaction with the same method in the public and honeypot API.
+The only difference is a lack of task spooling, so it has a chance of taking less than 15 seconds to run.

+### makePrivateConnection.publishFileComment()
+The interaction with this version of publishFileComment is identical to the interaction with the same method in the public and honeypot API.
+The only difference is a lack of task spooling, so it has a chance of taking less than 15 seconds to run.

 ## Security And Legal Notes
 The Virustotal API supports both HTTP and HTTPS.
 This API only uses HTTPS.